iamkat/Coral_Empathy_Device/README.md

 A video of the prototype can be found here https://vimeo.com/146943535

-The current version of the device is being made in Shanghai NYU PCI during a residency.
-The aim is to build a speaker from a thin metal globe (possibly aluminium) by using copper coils and magnets.
-The bottom of the globe has been cut off and the viewer puts their head inside to experience the device.
-This is working but I need to make the coils longer and increase the volume of the recording.
-I'm also aiming to use a motor running off the same mp3 that will play through the coil to drive a motor to move fabric within the globe.
-This is not working currently.
+The current version of the device was  made in Shanghai NYU PCI during a residency in collaboration with Shanghai NYU Gallery.
+The device turns a thin metal globe (possibly aluminium) into  a speaker by using copper coils and magnets, a process developed in collaboration with Kasia Justka at MonoShop Berlin https://www.facebook.com/Mono-Shop-628841883927078/.

+The bottom of the globe was  cut off and the viewer puts their head inside to experience the device.
+After much troubleshooting, this is working along with a motor running off the same mp3 that moves fabric within the globe.